The Office of Public Works

 A new trail, which brings together a looped walking tour of the Gardens with a chronological narration of the First World War, is now available.
 Click here to download for free.
 The trail is compliant with senior cycle SESE, but can be enjoyed by anyone.

 Voices of Memory.
 A Riverside Sound Art Installation at the Irish National War Memorial Gardens by Christina Kubischis a contemporary remembrance of the more than 49,000 Irish people who died in the First World War.
 In 1923, these names were published in Ireland’s Memorial Records 1914-1918.
 Consisting of eight volumes, these records, beautifully designed and illustrated by Irish artist Harry Clarke, are housed nearby in the Irish National War Memorial Gardens.

 Almost the entire list of these names was read by volunteers of different ages and accents from across Ireland.
 The sound installation is based on the flow of these male and female voices playing over the banks of the river.
 The names are heard in alphabetical order, and every name, even when repeated, corresponds to a different person.
 The composer has not intervened much in the recordings other than to vary the density, rhythm and flow of names in this four channel installation.
 Along with small breaks of silence, the composition includes sounds of underwater recordings made in the Liffey; the rhythm of the passing rowing boats, the hidden natural world of small insects and animals, and the flow of water itself.

-The installation will be open to the public in the Irish National War Memorial Gardens on the southern banks of the Liffey from 30 June till 11 November 2016.
-It will be inaugurated on the 29 June 2016 on the occasion of the centenary of the Battle of the Somme.
+The installation will be open to the public in the Irish National War Memorial Gardens on the southern banks of the Liffey from 18 April till 12 November 2017.
+It was inaugurated on the 29 June 2016 on the occasion of the centenary of the Battle of the Somme.
 Goethe Institut.